szoupanos/aiida_experiments/graphs_1.x_v2/README.md

 Speed benchmarks
 ================
 These benchmarks were performed using the AiiDA Django JSONB and AiiDA Django EAV using an extension of Mounet's database provided by Davide.
 They were performed on a group of 200.000 nodes (and in specific cases on a group of 300.000 nodes - it will be mentioned explicitly).
-The results using a cold database (database after restart with clean cache) and a warm database (launching the same query for a second time - the database cached contained the previous results).
+The results using a cold database (database after restart with clean cache) and a warm database (launching the same query for a second time - the database cache containes the previous results) are presented.

 Django JSONB (with and without datetime conversion)